wagdav/quiz-fusion/en.md

     Does your country participate in fusion research?
     * Of course, yes! :-)
     * I hope, not! :-(
-    * I don’t care, Btw WTF is fusion?
+    * I don't care, Btw WTF is fusion?
     * No idea, but I hope yes!
     * Other opinion: ...